EdvardM/railsgirls-ruby/src/basics.md

 There are even better ways to make that more descriptive or elegant, but we don't have tools for that yet.
 However, we already gained something important:
-`recent_normal_users` communicates to the reader that this variable holds actually a list of users that are not administrators.
-If you need to change how users are printed, then you may safely ignore ther more involved expression of getting those users, knowing know what it does.
+`recent_normal_users` communicates to the reader that this variable holds actually an array of recently created users that are not administrators.
+If you need to change how users are printed, then you may safely ignore ther more involved expression of getting those users, also knowing how it does it.
 You only need to focus on the printing part.

 Also note that to introduce a new variable, you simply write that variable and assign a value to it.
 Some languages require you to declare those separately, but in Ruby, you just start using those by assigning them to stuff.
 In Ruby, you always assign things to labels by using the equal symbol `=`.

+### On readability

 Computer programs are hard to write, but they are often even harder to read, even your own code.
 Even after few weeks or so it is easy to lose track of how